-Now that the young, growing raspberry plants are fully leafed-out, this is a good time to pick and dry your yearly stash of tea leaves.
+In spring when the young, growing raspberry plants are fully leafed-out, it is a good time to pick and dry your yearly stash of tea leaves.
 This is what my daughter and I have done off and on for years.

 To dry your own red raspberry herb, pick clean and healthy leaves, as many as you need.
 String the leaves on a thread with a needle and hang to permits air circulation.
 Your herbs should be kept in a dry climate with minimal exposure to sunlight.
 Check on them after a couple of days and flip them over for so that they dry evenly.
 It may take about a week.
 Once they are dry, you can crumble them and store them in labeled and dated jars.

 Or make tea from fresh leaves by pouring boiling water over the leaves and steeping them for 5-6 minutes or longer.
 It does not seem to get bitter.
 We find it very pleasant over ice, even unsweetened.
 Optional: add mint leaves.
 It is fabulous on a hot day, and it is very strengthening.